On the geometry of silent and anisotropic big bang singularities: Dynamics

 It should of course be noted that in the transition from the initial state to the end state, the smallest and the second smallest of the eigenvalues will trade places, so that the assumption of non-degeneracy is violated.
 On the other hand, the transition can be expected to be rapid, so that other methods could potentially be used to control the evolution in this regime.
-Moreover, once the transition has been accomplished, one would generically expect non-degeneracy to be reinstated. \end{remark} \begin{proof} Consider (\ref{eq:renormalisedbSest}) and (\ref{eq:renormalisedRicAAest}).
-We need to estimate terms of the form
+Moreover, once the transition has been accomplished, one would generically expect non-degeneracy to be reinstated. \end{remark} \begin{remark} Fix an integral curve, say $\g$, of $\hU$.
+Note that we can parametrise $\g$ so that $s-1/2\leq\varrho\circ\g(s)\leq s+1/2$ and $\g(0)\in \bM_{t_0}$, see Lemma~\ref{lemma:lowerbdonmumin}.
+Consider the case that the integral of $(\theta^{-2}\bS)\circ\g$ over some interval, say $[s_a,s_b]$, is small.
+In what follows, we assume $s_b$ to be close to $-\infty$, since we are interested in the asymptotic behaviour.
+Due to (\ref{eq:mSbbdef}) and (\ref{eq:renormalisedbSest}), it follows that